Product Reviewed: 11oz hemp canvas

-I am always looking out for new ideas in art materials, and especially ways to save money on what is one of the largest expenses.
-I was pointed in the direction of this particular canvas by an artist friend who had bought some, but had not yet used it for painting.
+I am always looking out for innovative ideas in art materials, and especially ways to save money on what is one of my largest expenses.
+I was pointed in the direction of hemp canvas by an artist friend who had bought some but had not yet used it for painting.

 It's difficult to choose a fabric just by looking at pictures on web sites.
-Before committing to a large purchase, I bought a few samples of raw hemp canvas from an online retailer.
+Before committing to a large purchase, I bought a few samples of raw hemp canvas from Bulk Hemp Warehouse.
 After seeing them in person, I selected an 11oz weight fabric.

 This hemp linen has a plain weave

 I went about preparing the hemp in the same way as I would any other type of canvas.
 For an overview of my method please see this blog post.